-- Test 1 time each day at about the same time each day.
+- Test 1 time each day at about the same time of day.

 - If timing intercourse, have sex on the day of the positive result and the next day.

-- Call the clinic if you have not had a positive result by day 22.
+- Call the clinic if you do not have a positive result by day 22.
 Your progesterone blood level will be tested.
-This will help your care team know if you truly did not ovulate, or if the test just missed the LH surge and you did ovulate.
-Then, you and your care team can correct the problem the next month.
+This will help your care team know more about your cycle and plan for future cycles.

 - The Center for Advanced Reproductive Care at 319-356-1767 Monday through Friday from 8 a.m. to 4:30 p.m.